MurhafSousli/ngx-wordpress/README.md

 ### Using the service in your component

-Now the service is initialized, the services `WpModel`, `WpCollection` become ready in any component, note that contrary to what we did with `WpState`, Every component uses the services (`WpModel` or `WpCollection`) must has its own instance of the service, therefore we must inject the service within each component uses the service.
+Now the library is initialized, the services `WpModel` and `WpCollection` become ready to use in any component, note that contrary to what we did with `WpState`, Every component uses one of these services must has its own instance of the service, so we must inject the service within each component.

 ### Examples:

-#### Getting Collection

-Getting a collection of posts
+#### Getting a collection of posts

 ```
 args: QueryArgs;